Aergwyn/XayahBot/README.md

 This command is split in three parts:
 - `remind me [number] [time-unit] [text]` creates a new reminder
 - `remind me list` shows a list of active reminder
-- `remind me clear` clears the list of active reminder (DM response)
+- `remind me clear` clears the list of active reminder

 To clarify the parameter when creating a reminder:
 - `[number]` defines how long `Xayah Bot` has to wait before the reminder expires